 Some might ask why I didn’t max out my Roth IRA before investing in a regular investment account.
 Well, the reason why is it is possible in 2-3 years we may decide that we do want to buy a house and it would be helpful to have more access to that money.
 Also, I have a solid pension from my old job which means that around 65 years old I will get over $700 a month until I die.
 Brandon also has an employer-sponsored and matched 401k which is now over $15,000 so I am not too worried about maxing out every retirement plan at this point.

 I still actually may max out my Roth IRA before the deadline for the 2019 tax season.
-My plan with all the money I make from my coaching business once I have extra after investing to get the business to where I want it to be is to take all that income and invest it.
+My plan with all the money I make from my coaching business, once I have extra after investing to get the business to where I want it to be, is to take all that income and invest it.

 We are frugal enough that we can live off Brandon’s income and all that will be cherry on top of the cake.
 That will be the money that will get us officially to early retirement.

-Let me know any investing questions you have in the comments.
+If you’re interested in learning more, feel free to read this post I wrote about my basic investment strategy.
+And let me know any investing questions you have in the comments.
 I may not know all of the answers but together we can figure it out.